microprediction/rediz/README_REDIZ.md

      link( name=my-wattage-prediction-019871938618326, write_key="my-obsucre-87294812739874109872", target=wattage-019871938618326, delay=300 )

 suggests that my-wattage-prediction-019871938618326 has explanatory power five minutes ahead for wattage-019871938618326.
 It is removed with unlink().

+This functionality is not currently exposed in the client library.

 ### Subscription